-Innovative Resources is the publishing arm of St Luke’s (now Anglicare Victoria).
+Innovative Resources, founded by St Luke’s, is the publishing arm of Anglicare Victoria.
 We create and publish resources that are steeped in ‘strengths-based practice’.
 This is an approach to working with others that seeks to build and mobilise people’s strengths.
 It focuses on what is working well and hopes for the future, rather than on problems and deficits.
 The strengths approach and principles of social justice have formed the basis of St Luke’s programs for children, youth, families and community service programs for more than 25 years.

 Our card sets can be used to explore:

 - where a person or a team is at

 - their stories, feelings and relationships